llelik/storagegrid-audit-analysis-calc/README.md

 ## Known issues

-I know of no major issues, but check open issues to see if there's anything noteworthy:
+I know of no major issues, but check open issues to see if there's anything noteworthy.

-It is recommended to retain audit logs (for example, you could upload them to a WORM bucket) and, if you use them for something important, randomly sample data and make sure JSON output corresponds to audit log file values.
+It is recommended to retain audit logs (for example, upload them to a WORM bucket) and, if you use them for something important, randomly sample JSON data and make sure JSON output corresponds to the original audit log file values.

 ## Change Log